feelsuegood/letsue-react-native/README.md

 # SueWeather App

-A simple weather application built with React Native and Expo, providing real-time weather information based on your current location.
+A lightweight weather mobile app developed using React Native and Expo, delivering weather forecasts based on the user’s current location.

 ## Features